 How to Create a List

 You can add keywords and domains to lists from almost all areas of the Toolbox.
 All keyword tables in the Toolbox have a small checkbox on the left.
-Tick one or more keywords (or all of them) to add it to a list when you hover the mouse over the keyword.
+Tick one or more keywords (or all of them) to add it to a list with one simple click.

 You’ll find the list in the “Lists” section, reachable from the menu at the top right corner of the screen.